 Laurence S Harbige is Professor of Applied Biochemistry and Immunology and Deputy Director of the Lipidomics and Nutrition Research Centre (LNRC) in the School of Human Sciences at London Metropolitan University.
 He is also visiting Professor in the College of Health Sciences, Benue State University and external Lecturer at the London School of Hygiene and Tropical Medicine (University of London).
 From 1982 to 1991 he worked in the Department of Biochemistry and Nutrition, Nuffield Laboratories of Comparative Medicine, Institute of Zoology (Zoological Society of London) on essential fatty acids and related lipids in animal and human biology.
 After a BSc (Hons) in Biological Sciences followed by postgraduate Applied Immunology and Medical Biochemistry he began research on essential fatty acids in multiple sclerosis and experimental autoimmunity receiving his PhD from Brunel University London in 1993.

 Following a Senior Clinical Scientist appointment with City and Hackney Health Authority he moved to a Research Fellow position in the Department of Immunology, United Medical and Dental Schools of Guy’s and St Thomas’ Hospitals (UMDS) in 1992.
 At UMDS (now King's College London) he undertook research on autoimmunity and fatty acids and the teaching of undergraduate medical students.
 In 1997 (to 2016) he joined the School of Chemical and Life Sciences at the University of Greenwich as a Senior Lecturer and appointed Reader in Nutrition Metabolism and Immunology in 1999.
-In addition to teaching, with his research group and collaborators he continued work on fatty acids in immune function, inflammation and metabolism including clinical trials in multiple sclerosis and type 2 diabetes.
+Besides teaching, with his research group and collaborators, he continued work on fatty acids in immune function, inflammation and metabolism including human supplementation studies and clinical trials in multiple sclerosis and type 2 diabetes.